noteed/humming/README.md

 is possible to take care of only jobs destined to a specific queue with the `--queue` option.
 It is safe to run multiple `humming schedule` processes (possibly on different hosts).

+Instead of a `--database-url` option, it is possible to use the `HUMMING_CONNECTION_STRING` environment variable.

 ## Limitations